MystenLabs/scion-rs/README.md

+> [!IMPORTANT]
+> This repository is no longer maintained.
+For a Rust library implementing the SCION endhost stack,
+> please see [Anapaya/scion-sdk](https://github.com/Anapaya/scion-sdk), which is partially based on
+> this library.

 # SCION in Rust

 This library provides an end-host networking stack for SCION and can be used in Rust applications to communicate over a